Thomas Pitera

-Thomas Pitera (/pɪˈtɛərə/; born December 2, 1954) is an American mobster in the Bonanno crime family.
+Thomas Pitera (/pɪˈtɛərə/; born December 2, 1954) is an American mobster in the Bonanno crime family of New York City.
 Pitera, a soldier and later on a captain of his own crew, was suspected by law enforcement of as many as 60 murders.
 Pitera was well known for his use of karate and other martial arts when fighting, a skill he had learned at a young age and which earned him nicknames like "Tommy Karate", and "The Karate Guy".
-Pitera is serving a life sentence at USP McCreary in McCreary County, Kentucky.
+Pitera is serving a life sentence at USP Big Sandy in Inez, Kentucky.

 Early years

 Thomas Pitera grew up in the Gravesend neighborhood of Brooklyn, New York City, the son of Joseph "Joe" Pitera, an Italian-American from Campagna in Province of Salerno, and Catherine Bugowski, of German and Polish descent from Rhineland-Palatinate.
-His father was an independent concession stand wholesale candy salesman who sold Mary Jane, Pixy Stix, Ferrara Candy Company's Red Hots, lemon drops and Bazooka chewing gum.
+His father was an independent concession stand wholesale candy salesman.
+John Alite would later say on podcasts that he knew Tommy and Tommy's parents.

 Pitera attended the David A. Boody Junior High School at 228 Avenue S in Gravesend, where he left little impression with his teachers, daydreamed a lot and was bullied by his peers because of his high-pitched voice.
 Before he became interested in martial arts he wanted to become involved in professional baseball but was too ostracized by fellow students to join the varsity baseball team.
-He would later break into Boody and steal the school baseball team's equipment as an act of revenge and sold it to "fences" in the neighborhood.
-He was later arrested and charged for the burglary but he was convicted as a juvenile and his record was sealed.
+He later broke into Boody and stole the school baseball team's equipment as an act of revenge and sold it to "fences" in the neighborhood.

+He was later arrested and charged for the burglary but was convicted as a juvenile and his record was sealed.
 He attended a Dojo in Sheepshead Bay, Brooklyn and quickly rose to the top of his class.
 He had a daily regimen of working out, lifting weights, reading about Kyokushin fighting strategies and tactics and watching violent films, mostly kung fu films.